 I stayed with him in the moment, undistracted, feeling with him, guiding him, and before I knew it, we were wrapping up the session with a plan to meet again next week.
 It’s not until hours later, after I’ve written my notes and joined my family for dinner, that I remembered my worry before the session.
 Michael never said a thing about the war.
 He never mentioned the attacks or asked me anything about myself.
 In fact, when I’d asked if there was anything he thought I should know about his own identities, he’d simply said, “Not really.”
 Nothing happened.
 It was just like any other session.

 It’s taken me some time to sort out what I was so afraid of before that session with Michael.
-I’ve been patient, and the answer has slowly revealed itself to me: in the torn down posters of kidnapped children, in trending pro-Nazi hashtags, in the murder of a Jewish synagogue leader in Detroit, and in the celebrations of Hamas’ terrorism on university campuses.
+I’ve been patient, and the answer has slowly revealed itself to me: in the torn down posters of kidnapped children, in trending pro-Nazi hashtags, in the murder of a Jewish woman in Lyon, and in the celebrations of Hamas’ terrorism on university campuses.
 I see the swastikas drawn on buildings and hear the chants that wish Jews back to the gas chambers.
 My fear is that this is what it feels like when transgenerational trauma and present-day trauma collide.